back search

 • It improves the health of the pregnant mother because it is full of nutrients, including vitamin C, fibre, and beta-carotene.

-Can pregnant women eat dragon fruit?
-The answer is yes.
+If you're also wondering like many other expecting mothers, can we eat dragon fruit in pregnancy, then the answer is yes.
 There are many positive effects on your health and your baby's health from eating this nutrient-dense fruit.
 In addition, consuming red dragon fruits is an excellent method of becoming acclimated to their flavour.
 If you've never had dragon fruit before and have a history of fruit allergies, you should talk to your doctor before eating one while pregnant.
 Common reactions to consuming it include itching, swelling, nausea, and vomiting in people with food allergies.

-The possible benefits of consuming dragon fruit during pregnancy are listed below -
+The possible dragon fruit benefits in pregnancy are listed below:

 1. Rich source of fats